AndriianChestnykh/fsmp/Smart Contracts/test/readme.md

 ```

-When test finished poccessing in folder logs/ you will have file result.txt
+When test finished processing in folder logs/ you will have file result.txt

 ## Extract csv from log